ArthurShlain/php-parse-boolean/README.md

 # php-parse-boolean
-Parse any scalar value to boolean
+Parse any scalar value to boolean.
+Useful when you need to parse boolean columns of spreadsheet file.

 Just copy `anyValueToBoolean` function to your Helpers class